 Liberals are the only people who favor raising taxes in order to reduce the deficit.

-How is this how is this uh manifesting itself in our in our war on terror and the war in Iraq?
+It got me to thinking, how is this manifesting itself in our war on terror and the war in Iraq?

 Because the divide is clearly there.

-So what can we do to unite liberal politicians and conservative politicians in the war effort?
+So, what can we do to unite liberal politicians and conservative politicians in the war effort?

-Because the whole point of Maggie uh Gallagher's column is that this is going to have to happen at some point if America is to ever get along with itself again.
+Because the whole point of Maggie Gallagher's column is that this is going to have to happen at some point if America is to ever get along with itself again.

-I, ladies and gentlemen, this is my job, thought about this, and I have come up with a way that we can unite all of our politicians in Washington in this war effort.
+I, I, ladies and gentlemen, this is my job, thought about this, and I have come up with a way that we can unite all of our politicians in Washington in this war effort.

 It's real simple when you stop and think about it.